loginom/admin-guide-l10n/data-en/server/README.md

 # Loginom Server

-It is an analytical server responsible for downloading tasks, calculations, model training, visualisation, rights management, etc. Loginom Server is a key platform element required for the team work.
+It is an analytical server responsible for loading tasks, calculations, model training, visualisation, rights management, etc. Loginom Server is a key platform element required for the team work.

  [Loginom Studio](../studio/README.md) provides for the server management, configuration, visualisation and other operations.
 Other platform components, with the exception of the [Desktop](../desktop/README.md) component, can interact with Loginom Server.